mikenike360/Meraki_Switch_Port_Grabber/README.md

 2. Do the same for your organization ID.
 You can hard that as well or just use the Read-Host

-3. You will want to change '*SW*' on line 12 if your Switches contain a different string.
-This is just what worked best for me.
-I will be changing this to grab switch models to make the script a bit more robust.
+3. You will need to download and . source Convert-OutputForCsv to same directory that your are running the script from.